JensUngerer/time-tracker-documentation/restAPI.md

 * endTime := new Date()
 * duration := endTime - startTime

+Additionally, the pauseDurationSum must be calculated by entries of the

+* pauses - Array

 Furthermore it is necessary to patch a tasks-document:

-* duration := duration + timeEntryDocument.duration
+* duration := duration + timeEntryDocument.duration - pauseDurationSum

 | REST-API-suffix     | HTTP-Method | URL-parameters | HTTP-BODY              | Description                                             | Resolves               |
 |:--------------------|:------------|:---------------|:-----------------------|:--------------------------------------------------------|:-----------------------|